sjstretton/screwed/00-Introduction.md

 1. Wicked Externalities
    1. There are externalities and they are significant (descriptive point)
-   2. If there are external effects they should be accounted for in the tax system (theoretical point)
+   2. If there are external effects, they should be accounted for in the tax system (theoretical point)
    3. Carbon Tax will have the desired effect (functional point)
    4. If we make those tax changes, we should have a certain response (responsive point)
 2. Monopoly and Poverty